zeroluck/docs/sources/reference/oxTrust/index.md

 [REST][rest] service endpoints and a user friendly cloud identity management console (aka a GUI).

-oxTrust is tightly coupled with oxAuth. oxAuth configuration is stored in [LDAP][ldap], and it would be hard to generate the right configuration entries without oxTrust.
+oxTrust is tightly coupled with [oxAuth][oxauth]. oxAuth configuration is stored in [LDAP][ldap], and it would be hard to generate the right configuration entries without oxTrust.
 The projects are separate projects because in a high throughput cluster deployment, many oxAuth servers are needed versus a few oxTrust instances.